Middle East Special Event & Exhibition Show

-The Middle East Special Event & Exhibition Show (MESE), formerly known as the Middle East Event Show, is an annual exhibition held at Dubai for Meetings, incentives, conferencing, exhibitions (MICE), events and entertainment industry.
+The Middle East Special Event Show (MEES) & Awards, is an annual exhibition held in Dubai UAE for Meetings, incentives, conferencing, exhibitions (MICE), events and entertainment industry.
 Launched in 2011 the show provides the regional events industry with a platform to promote their products and services event managers, marketers and other relevant personnel.
 Previous events, Festivale and Event360, identified a need in the region for an exhibition that covered the whole of the local events industry, and so these were amalgamated to be one event in the Middle East Event Show.
 In 2018 the event will be re-branded to The Middle East Special Event & Exhibition Show, to be organised under the wings of The Special Event show in the USA.

-The Middle East Special Event & Exhibition Show 2018 takes place at the Madinat Jumeirah Resort.
-The exhibition is organised by Informa KNect365.
+In 2019 it was finally renamed to The Middle East Event Show (MEES) and takes place at the Madinat Jumeirah Resort.
+The exhibition is organised by Informa Connect Middle East.

 Alongside the exhibition, the Middle East Special Event & Exhibition Show runs a series of educational workshops and seminars, which are free to attend.
+There MEES Awards night is a gala evening honouring and celebrating the best in the events industry.